 Psychiatric rehabilitation counselors fall under two different job categories as monitored by the U.S. Department of Labor’s Bureau of Labor Statistics (BLS), both of them with bright futures for employment.
 Rehabilitation counselors, the first, are expected to grow at a rate of 10 percent between 2018 and 2028, while psychiatric technicians and aides, the second, will go up 12 percent over the same period.
 Both are expanding faster than the national average.

 For both roles, the employer matters quite a lot for achieving the highest salary levels.
-State governments paid the best median salaries, with rehab counselors pulling in $51,350 and psychiatric technicians making $45,170.
+State governments paid the best median salaries for psychiatric technicians at $45,170 annually.
+The best industry for rehab counselors was Insurance Carriers pulling in $51,350 annually.

 With more and more demand coming for PR counselors with a strong grounding in behavioral therapies, you can expect both salaries and job opportunities to increase almost anywhere in the country in the coming years, however.